heckslay/product-management-system/README.md

 ``php database/migrateDown.php``

+After that, you'd want to install Frontend related packages, to do that run the following command from the project's root directory:

+``npm install``

 This project utilizes SCSS as the CSS preprocessor, therefore, if changes are made to the source file, you might want to build it.
 To run the build command, simply run the following command from the project's